KhansokhuaBugrahan/DRIVING_MG995_SERVO-via-freeRTOS/README.md

 Lastly, defining slew-rate.
 We use this method  to obtain a constant speed in movement.
 In per cycle, the motor can only move as much as slew-rate.
 It also stabilizes the servo movement.
 You can adjust this constant SLEW_RATE.

+We have to set interrupt priority for EXTI9_5.
+Priority levels 0–4 are reserved for system handlers used by FreeRTOS.
+As default EXTI9_5 priortiy is 0 (highest).
+We need to pull that down.